VerseDevelopment/CommandAPI-ACF/README.md

 # CommandAPI-ACF

-This is a fork of [ACF](https://github.com/aikar/commands) We use for Phoenix and other Refine plugins.
+This is a fork of [ACF](https://github.com/aikar/commands) We use for Shadow and other Verse plugins.
-All Credits go to [Aikar](https://github.com/aikar)!
+All Credits go to [Aikar](https://github.com/aikar) and [Refine Development](https://github.com/RefineDevelopment/CommandAPI-ACF)!